uc-cdis/gen3sdk-python/docs/howto/discoveryMetadataTools.md

 of a convenience.

 ### Export Discovery Metadata into File
 Gen3's SDK can be used to export discovery metadata from a certain Gen3 environment into a file by using the `output_expanded_discovery_metadata()` function.
 By default this function will query for metadata with `guid_type=discovery_metadata` for the dump, and export the metadata into a TSV file.
-User can also specified a different `guid_type` values for this operation, and/or choose to export the metadata into a JSON file.
+User can also specify a different `guid_type` values for this operation, and/or choose to export the metadata into a JSON file.
 When using TSV format, some certain fields from metadata will be flattened or "jsonified" so that each metadata record can be fitted into one row.

 Function args:
 * `auth`: a Gen3Auth object, required